DigitalExpart/PAKtIQ/PAKT_CREATION_FIX.md

-# ✅ Pakt Creation Fix - Database Integration Complete
+# ✅ Resolve Creation Fix - Database Integration Complete

 ## 🐛 **The Problem**

-User created a pakt in the app but it **never saved to Supabase**.
-The `pakts` table remained empty.
+User created a Resolve in the app but it **never saved to Supabase**.
+The `Resolves` table remained empty.

 ### **Root Cause:**
-The pakt creation flow (4 screens) was **not connected to the backend**:
+The Resolve creation flow (4 screens) was **not connected to the backend**:
 - ❌ Category Selection → No database save
-- ❌ Pakt Naming → No database save
+- ❌ Resolve Naming → No database save
 - ❌ Milestone Builder → No database save
 - ❌ Reminder Setup → Just navigated to dashboard without saving